これまでInternet Explorerを用いてSPIRITを閲覧されていた方は、Google Chrome、Microsoft Edge、Firefox等他のブラウザをご利用ください。

 using campus facilities and return home immediately.

-enough space between people (at least 1m).
+enough space between people.
 Also, be sure to leave a

-particularly large amount of space (at least 2m) when conversing or speaking.
+particularly large amount of space when conversing or speaking.

 elevators may become closed, crowded, close-contact settings, use stairs unless